DigiScore/digiscore.github.io/_posts/2022-01-17-The_Digital_Score_–_The_Medium_and_its_Message.md

 ---
 layout: post
 title: The Digital Score – The Medium and its Message
-categories: Theory
+tags: None
-thumbnail-img: /assets/img/theory_banner.png
+thumbnail-img: None
-cover-img: /assets/img/theory_banner.png
+cover-img: None
 ---
 <p><strong>The Digital Score – The Medium and its Message</strong></p>